What is the expanded DSS framework?

 Power, D. J. “Supporting Decision-Makers: An Expanded Framework.”
 In Harriger, A. (Editor), 2001 Informing Science Conference e-book proceedings, Krakow, Poland, June 19-22, 2001, pp. 431-436, http://ecommerce.lebow.drexel.edu/eli/pdf/PowerEBKSupp.pdf.

-The above response is from Power, D., What is the expanded DSS framework?
-DSS News, Vol. 5, No. 1,
+The above response is a revised version of Power, D., What is the expanded DSS framework?
+DSS News, Vol. 5, No. 1, January 4, 2004.

 Author: Daniel Power

 You cannot comment on this entry